5 Tips to Avoid Awkward Face-to-Camera Videos

 If your content doesn’t stand out in a field of memes, your message might not be heard.
 However, competition for space on a social timeline shouldn’t be a deterrent from trying new and creative ways to talk to your target audience, specifically video or live streaming features on Twitter, Facebook, and Instagram.
 Marketers who use video produce revenue 49% faster than those who don’t, and 76% of businesses that use video marketing report an increase in traffic as a result of video.

 Many campaigns and organizations shy away from video because funding a video team to shoot and produce their desired content is out of budget.
 Keep in mind that 95% of content is retained by viewers when it is consumed from a video vs 10% when reading text.
 Thankfully, we live in a time where you can shoot and produce quality video right from your phone.
-We’re here to share the best practices and resources you can use to have video become a viable option in any situation.
+We’re here to share the best practices and resources you can use to have great video on a budget.

 For quality video anywhere you go, there are a few key pieces of equipment worth investing in.